tanner49/tanner49.github.io/_pages/about.md

 I love finding creative ways to visualize complex data for a more general audiance.
 My work often involves making sense of high dimensional data such as log files from software, language, and survey data.
 I've gained broad experience in a range of statistical and machine learning methods, and have used everything from GLMs to LSTMs to Social Network Analysis in my peer reviewed research.

 If you have any questions about my work, I'd love to hear from you!
-Feel free to take a look at my, portfolio, and recent publications to learn more about me.
+Feel free to take a look at my portfolio, CV, and recent publications to learn more about me.